Naxus28/nodePractice/myLoggerModule/README.md

-**Steps to create a module (our module will be a simple utility that logs messages to the console)**
+**STEPS TO CREATE A MODULE (our module will be a simple utility that logs messages to the console)**

 1.) **mkdir logger**